VictorEustaquio/VictorEustaquio/README.md

 - 🔭 I am currently employed at a healthcare company with continental operations, while also dedicating my weekends to personal projects.

-- ⚙️ Constantly working with **Node.js, AWS, Nginx, Docker, PM2, Bull, Nf Draw*.**
+- ⚙️ Constantly working with Node.js, AWS, Nginx, Docker, PM2, Bull, Nf Draw.

-- 🌱 Currently learning **React native and Micro Frontends.**
+- 🌱 Currently learning React native and Micro Frontends.

-- 💬 Ask me about **js, css, handlebars, graphql, apollo federated, express, bull background jobs.**
+- 💬 Ask me about js, css, handlebars, graphql, apollo federated, express, bull background jobs.

 - 📫 You can contact me at **eng.victoreustaquio@gmail.com.**

-- ⚡**I also like the design.
-Photoshop and Illustrator are cards in my the deck.**
+- ⚡I also like the design.
+Photoshop and Illustrator are cards in my the deck.

 <h3 align="left">Connect with me:</h3>
 <p align="left">